AyushUtsav081726/Twitter-Airline-Sentiment-Analysis/README.md

 The dataset has to be downloaded from the above Kagglewebsite.
 ### Objective:
 To classify the sentiment of tweets into the positive, neutral & negative.
-# Learning Outcomes:
+### Learning Outcomes:
 Text based EDA Basic understanding of text pre-processing.
-# What to do after text pre-processing:
+### What to do after text pre-processing:
-Bag of words
-Tf-idf
-Build the classification model.
-Tune & Evaluate the Model performance.
-Plot the important features after training the model.
+Bag of words,Tf-idf,Build the classification model,Tune & Evaluate the Model performance and Plot the important features after training the model.